grahammendick/NavigationNewline/README.md

 With set trackTypes to false on the 'books' State to complete the URL configuration.

 ## Refresh Navigation
+The student learns how to make components that contain hyperlinks reusable across views.

+To make a reusable Pager component we have to remove any information specific to the books view from the paging hyperlinks.

+The paging hyperlinks navigate from the 'books' State to the 'books' State.
+Navigation that stays on the same view is called refresh navigation.
+We change these paging hyperlinks to use RefreshLinks instead of NavigationLinks.
+The RefreshLink sets the destination State to be the current State so we don’t have to specify it, `<RefreshLink navigationData={{ page: 3, title }} />`.

+The pager hyperlinks keep track of the title filter so that it’s not lost when paging through the books.
+Instead of putting that responsibility on the pager hyperlinks we ask the RefreshLink to remember the filter for us, `<RefreshLink navigationData={{ page: 3 }} includeCurrentData={true} />`.

+The paging hyperlinks don’t hold anything specific to the books listing anymore.
+We extract them into a Pager component which we’ll reuse in another view that displays newline’s tutorials.

+We add a 'tutorials' State, give the page a default value of 1 and define a route of ‘our-tutorials’.
+We create a Tutorials component with a page prop and a useEffect that fetches a page of tutorials from the pre-built REST API.
+We drop in the reusable Pager component.

+Running `npm start` allows us to page through newline’s books and tutorials.

+The student can see the Pager component is reused across views even though the routes are different.
+The page is a route parameter on the books view and a query string parameter on the tutorials view.
+The URL to the 3rd page of books is '/our-books/3'.
+The URL to the 3rd page of tutorials is '/our-tutorials?page=3'.

 ## Code Splitting
 ## Nested UI
 ## Unit Testing